holstt/microservice-discord-bot-template/README.md

 ## About

 To obtain a seperation of concerns, it is tempting to seperate different functionality into multiple different Discord bots in a microservice architecture.
 This projects acts as a template/library that allows to easely share common implementation, such as messaging, configuration, audio playing, help commands etc., between multiple different bots and at the same time make the bots appear as a single bot in the Discord UI client.
-In this way, it is not neccessary to add all the different bots to a guild, as only one bot need to be added.
+As such, only one Discord bot needs to be added to a guild rather than a bot for each microservice.

 To summarize, the template bot make it possible to:
 - Share common Discord bot functionality between multiple bots